dit4c/dit4c-website/src/architecture.md

 ### Auth Helper

-The listener helper is responsible for ensuring that traffic to the app is from an authorized source.
+The auth helper is responsible for ensuring that traffic to the app is from an authorized source.
 It connects to the DIT4C portal and carries out OAuth 2 authentication of the user.
-Once authentication is confirmed, it provides the client with a session cookie and forwards all traffic associated with that session to the app instance.
+Once authentication is confirmed, the auth helper provides the client with a session cookie and forwards all traffic associated with that session to the app instance.

 ![](images/diagrams/helper-auth.dot.svg)